OliverSwift/TFT28-105-STM32WB55/Docs/rtd/source/application.rst

 BLE scanner
 -----------

 The basic BLE code to install stack and make it run is MX generated.
-Then, a simple scan is scheduled thanks to **aci_gap_start_general_discovery_proc**.
+Then, a simple scan is scheduled by calling **aci_gap_start_general_discovery_proc**.
-The code waits for **le_advertising_event** to collect RSSI, visible name and remote addresses and report them in the application that draws the information onto the screen.
+The code waits for **le_advertising_event** to collect RSSI, visible name and remote addresses and reports them to the application that eventually draws the information onto the screen.

 .. image:: images/ble_scanner.jpg